 An Augusta County supervisor wants to challenge a senior member of the General Assembly next year.
 The Staunton News-Leader is reporting that Marshall Pattie plans to take on State Senator Emmett Hanger for the Republican nomination.
 Pattie will announce his candidacy Monday afternoon.
 He became the chairman of the Augusta Democrats in 2009, and then ran as an Independent when he became a supervisor three years ago.
 Hanger was first elected to the State Senate in 1995.
 His district includes Greene County and the Staunton-Waynesboro-Augusta area.

-A look at the Hollywood headlines that went down in history.
+A look at the news that made Hollywood history in years past.

 Taylor Swift's new star-studded video has shattered viewing records.

 For the first time in four years, Scrabble has added new words to its dictionary - thousands of them.

 Oscar winner Matthew McConaughey is reportedly in talks to play "Spider-Man" villain the Green Goblin on the big screen.

 The bright orange 1993 Toyota Supra from the original movie has been sold at auction.